Inria-Empenn/spmbasics/README.md

 To ensure about all of the steps producing same results after the same preprocessing steps, you can use this tiny (just *122* lines) bash script.
 This script basically lists and compares the ```sha25sum``` values of the designated folders containing nifti files.

-    Instructions in checking hash values using the provided bash script:
+Instructions to check hash values using the provided bash script:

 * The script is in ```/src``` folder, named as ```shasum_checker.sh```